For Prospective Partners

 To evaluate conservation opportunities, we like to have the following information:

 - the conservation objective(s), expected outcomes and background information

-- information on the context (Is this project part of a greater effort?
+- info on the context (Is this project part of a greater effort?
 How does it fit in with related past, present and future work?)